-The Company has a formal enterprise risk management (ERM) program, which allows the Board and senior management to focus on and address the major business risks facing the Company.
-Set out below are risks identified as potentially affecting our ability to achieve the Company's strategic objectives.
+The Company has a formal enterprise risk management (ERM) program, which allows the Board and senior management to focus on and address the key risks facing the Company.
+Set out below are risks identified as potentially affecting our ability to achieve the Company's strategic objectives or that could otherwise have a material and adverse impact on the Company, its reputation, business, results from operations and/or financial condition.
+These risks are not the only risks faced by the Company.
+Other risks of which the Company is not aware or which the Company currently deems not to be material may surface and have a material and adverse impact on the Company, its reputation, business, results from operations and/or financial condition.